From A to Z: Unmasking Cyber Threats

 C is for Credential Theft: Cybercriminals steal usernames and passwords to gain unauthorised access to accounts or systems.

-D is for DDoS (Distributed Denial of Service) Attacks: Attackers flood a network or website with excessive traffic, causing it to become unavailable.
+D is for DDoS (Distributed Denial of Service) Attacks: Attackers flood a network or website with excessive traffic, making it unavailable.

-E is for Email Spoofing: Scammers forge email addresses to appear as though they are from a legitimate source, often used in phishing attacks.
+E is for Email Spoofing: Scammers forge email addresses to appear as though they come from a legitimate source, often using them in phishing attacks.

 F is for Fake Antivirus Software: Scammers trick users into downloading and paying for fake antivirus software, which is actually malware.